LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 ^^^^^^^^^^^^^^^^^^

 Installing Postman is easy thanks to its cross-platform nature.
 You can download the installer on `their downloads page <https://www.postman.com/downloads/>`_.
 We will show instructions for setting up on Windows.
-Because Postman is cross-platform, the other instructions in this walkthrough will apply regardless of your platform.
+Because Postman is cross-platform, the other instructions in this studio will apply regardless of your platform.

 Select the ``Windows x64`` installer download then run the installer: